Go for a Run and Help Your Brain

 2) Cope With Depression and Sadness

-Depression is an awful mental disorders.
+Depression is an awful mental disorder.
 It shatters hope and leaves no energy or desire to strive for better.

 If you are feeling down, try running.

 Have you ever heard of a ‘runner’s high?’
 It’s the euphoric feeling long-distance runners get every once in a while.